The Complete Corn Snake Care Sheet

 Corn Snake Handling

-When you first bring home your corn snake, it's best to put them into their enclosure and wait 3-5 days before handling them so that they can become adjusted to their new home.
+When you first bring home your corn snake, it's best to put them into their enclosure and wait a full week before handling them so that they can become adjusted to their new home.
 It can be very stressful for a snake to be taken from a familiar environment and thrown into a brand new one.
 How would you feel if you were yanked out of your home and dropped into an unfamiliar place?
 It is also important to note that during this time, they should be quarantined in a room far away from any other reptiles you may own while you monitor them.
 This is to prevent the spread of any sickness or mites that this new snake may have.
 To learn how to quarantine a new reptile, check out my article here.
 If you don’t own any other reptiles, there's no need to worry about quarantining them, however it is still a good idea to temporarily place them onto a paper towel substrate to monitor their droppings before transitioning them to a more natural looking substrate.
 After the snake has had time to settle in, it is important to start handling them so that they can begin getting used to you.
 Handle your corn snake once or twice weekly, but never more than once a day, because that can cause unnecessary stress.

 Although corn snakes are known to be very docile, if you pick them up in a way that mimics offering food they may become confused and bite you.
 You should always leave your corn snake alone at least forty eight hours after a meal because handling them too soon could cause them to regurgitate their meal, which can potentially be life threatening.
 It is also a good idea to make sure your hands don't smell like food before attempting to handle your snake.
 Keeping a bottle of sanitizer beside their enclosure and sanitize your hands before handling will both help to prevent your corn snake from confusing your fingers with food, and the transfer of germs or bacteria to your corn snake.
 You should also always sanitize your hands after handling to prevent your corn snake from transferring any bacteria or diseases to you.
 Never reach above your corn snake to pick them up either, instead come from beside them.
 Predators tend to attack from above, so reaching for them at this angle could frighten them.